Flank/flank-dashboard/docs/09_firebase_deployment.md

 By default, the Metrics Web Application is configured by using the `auto-generated` Firebase configuration.
 It means that after you deploy the Metrics application to the Firebase, your app automatically pulls the Firebase configuration object from the Firebase project to which you've deployed.

-If you okay with the defaults, you can skip this configuration step.
+If you are okay with the defaults, you can skip this configuration step.

 If you want to configure a connection to the Firebase `manually`, follow the next steps:
-1. Open the [Firebase console](https://console.firebase.google.com/), choose your project and go to the project setting (tap on the setting gear icon near the `Project Overview` on top of the left panel and select `Project settings`.
+1. Open the [Firebase console](https://console.firebase.google.com/), choose your project and go to the project setting (tap on the setting gear icon near the `Project Overview` on top of the left panel and select `Project settings`).
 2. Scroll down and find your Firebase Web Application.
 3. Go to `Firebase SDK snippet` of your application, select `Config` and copy the generated code.
 4. Go to the `web/index.html` file in the application directory and replace the following piece of code: